Concord Girls Softball League

 - Pitchers and Infielders are required to wear fielding face masks.
 Outfielders are strongly encouraged to wear fielding face masks.

-- To be considered a finished game, it must go the full amount of innings OR at 75 minutes after the official start of the game, the current inning will be finished and the game ended.
+- To be considered a finished game, it must go the full amount of innings OR the full amount of time.
+Game time limit is 90 minutes.
+No new innings after 90 minutes but the current inning will be finished .
+In the case of a tie one additional inning will be played.
 A new inning starts immediately after the 3rd out of the prior inning.
 Umpires have final decision for weather and darkness conditions.

 - Tied game at the end of regulation play will go one more complete inning.
 If at that time the game is still a tie, it will end as a tie